keptn/lifecycle-toolkit/docs/docs/contribute/general/codespace.md

 The interface is similar to that of
 [Visual Studio Code](https://code.visualstudio.com/).

-The only additional tool you required for software development is [Kustomize](https://kustomize.io/), which is a Kubernetes configuration transformation tool.
+The only additional tool required for software development is [Kustomize](https://kustomize.io/), which is a Kubernetes configuration transformation tool.
 To install it, simply change your directory to the workspace as shown in the video and copy and paste the below-mentioned two commands.